 The CA benefits from many mature trees, green spaces, and natural habitats, which contribute to the area and provide breaks to the high density of building to the street.
+There are a number of areas of green within the CA which greatly add to its character and provide important breaks to the high density of building to the street and places for rest, contemplation and spaces to view your surroundings.
+They also offer benefits of well-being of those who use them and as such have cultural and community value also.
 Key features and spaces include: